Biomedical-Data-Design-2022-2023/SAR-RARP/README.md

 ## Data

 The SAR-RARP50 training sets (1 and 2) were used in this project.
 The SAR-RARP50 paper has not been published yet.
-The challenge description is available at: https://www.synapse.org/Synapse:syn27618412/wiki/
+The data cannot be shared currently, till it has been released publically by the group.
+The challenge description is available at: https://www.synapse.org/Synapse:syn27618412/wiki/.

 ## Code

 The train file runs and saves the models on a subset of the data.
 The test file saves the predictions of the model on test set.
-The evaluate file calculates the accuracy and other metrics of the group of models and also displays the confusion matrix.
-Random forest algorithm is implemented with this code.
+The evaluate_results file calculates the accuracy and other metrics of the group of models and also displays the confusion matrix.
+The ensemble of models trained are evaluated with the test data.
 The models used can be found in the models folder along with the test predictions in the testpred folder and the true labels in the testlabels folder.

+To summarize, the steps to run the entire code and get results are:

+* First, run train.py to train on a smaller dataset and save the model.

+* Run test.py to save the predictions for each model saved as well as the true labels.

+* Run the evaluate_results.py test to get the results of the ensemble of models, including the metrics and confusion matrix.

 ## Software Requirements